-Sure, it would be really good if you got plenty of sleep, take a real break during lunch ánd if you got in shape.
+Sure, it would be really good if you got plenty of sleep, took a real break during lunch, and got in shape.
 It would definitely benefit your health and your startup business.
 To be honest, it will probably even diminish your chances of startup failure (really!).
 But even we here at Curbn are getting a little stressed over goals like these.

 So, here’s our unexpected response:

 … Please don’t do it!